fleetdm/fleet/articles/tales-from-fleet-security-speeding-up-macos-updates-with-nudge.md

 # Tales from Fleet security: speeding up macOS updates with Nudge

-To keep Fleet secure, we manage vulnerabilities on all of our company workstations, which are all laptops.
+To keep Fleet secure, we manage vulnerabilities on all of our company workstations, all of which are laptops.

 We manage vulnerabilities by: